 Clothes soiled with cooking oil should not go into the dryer.
 The reason is that these oils may remain in the clothes even after washing causing the fabric to catch fire while drying.
 On this note, clothes soaked by flammable substances such as gasoline, flammable chemicals, thinners and the like should not be dried in a clothes dryer, unless of course they’ve been thoroughly washed and have no trace of these volatile substances.
 And even after a thorough washing, use the lowest heat setting and the shortest drying cycle if you decide to dry them using a dryer.
 Using a cycle with a cool-down period at the end of the cycle also minimizes the risk of ignition.

 You’re also not supposed to dry articles containing form rubber and rubberlike materials or plastics (these materials are flammable).
-Your dryer will also be at risk of catching fire is you tumble fiberglass curtains and draperies (unless the appliances label gives a go ahead).
+Your dryer will also be at risk of being a fire hazard in households by catching fire is you tumble fiberglass curtains and draperies (unless the appliances label gives a go ahead).
 And even when your dryer allows such materials, make sure you wipe the cylinder using a damp cloth to remove any particles of fiberglass.

 Finally, attempting to service your dryer when you don’t have the necessary skills to carry this out exposes your dryer to malfunctions and fires.
 If your dryer is in need of any repairs and maintenance, Winnipeg dryer repair technicians from Mike’s appliances are a call away, 24 hours a day.